stelle13/stelle13.github.io/_posts/2025-02-07-Some-Thoughts-on-what-I-write.md

   - Memories
 ---

-I'll underline the key words and phrases using markdown.
-Here's the formatted text:

 How do humans find meaning and create value amidst the countless experiences in life?

 Consider for a moment, a scene from *The Matrix* (1999), where main protagonists Neo and Morpheus debate about the nature of reality inside the Construct. <u>What we perceive as reality is, ultimately, just a result of neurotransmitter reactions in the brain</u>.
 In the same way, even our thoughts are nothing more than the products of chemical reactions.